Deja Vu II: Lost in Las Vegas: Gameplay

 Deja Vu II begins in a sparsely populated Las Vegas reminiscent of the movie Bugsy, with just a few locations to explore.
-However, the player has the option to take the train to other cities including Chicago (where locations from Deja Vu I are revisited), Los Angeles, St. Louis, and New York City, though going to the three latter cities without completing the final task will result in the player being executed by Stogie.
+However, the player has the option to take the train to other cities including Chicago (where locations from Deja Vu I are revisited), Los Angeles, St. Louis, and New York City; however, going to the three latter cities without completing the final task will result in the player being executed by Stogie.
 Despite being a sequel, the game's background story is explained in-game, and Deja Vu II can be played without any knowledge of its predecessor.
 In fact, there are situations where experience with Deja Vu I can be a disadvantage by creating certain expectations – for instance, the phone in the office at Joe's Bar cannot be opened in Deja Vu I, while in Deja Vu II, it contains an important item.

 There is also a police presence in Deja Vu II, though they are not after Ace directly like in the first game.
 Here, Ace can be arrested immediately following the player doing some unlawful act in a public location.
 Examples of offenses are disturbing the peace (by breaking glass or firing a gun), indecent exposure (not wearing any clothes), assault (hitting an innocent person), impersonating a peace officer (if found wearing the police uniform at random public places where it is not required to advance), or murder (shooting or stabbing an innocent person); attempting to enter the Chicago police station also results in Ace's arrest.
 If Ace is arrested for murder, he is executed via electric chair, while for other crimes, he is imprisoned; Stogie soon arrives, ostensibly to bail him out, only to take him to either the middle of a desert in Nevada or a graveyard in Chicago and shoot him dead.
 In the Game Boy Color release, getting arrested, whether for murder or not, leads to a truncated version of the latter ending.

-Like the other MacVenture games, there is a time limit, in this case the hitman Stogie, who periodically reminds Ace to "come up with the dough".
+Like the other MacVenture games, there is a time limit; in this case the hitman Stogie, who periodically reminds Ace to "come up with the dough".
 If the player takes too long, Stogie will gun down Ace.
 The Game Boy Color release retains the game's time limit, unlike the Nintendo versions of Deja Vu I. Although no longer affected by drug-induced amnesia (as in Deja Vu I), the player still experiences memory flashbacks when encountering certain environments or photographs, or examining certain objects.